vinejs/vinejs.dev/content/docs/guides/conditional_validation.md

 })
 ```

-## requiredIfExistsAny
+## requiredIfAnyExists
-The `requiredIfExistsAny` method marks the field as required when any of the expected fields are present with a value other than `undefined` or `null`.
+The `requiredIfAnyExists` method marks the field as required when any of the expected fields are present with a value other than `undefined` or `null`.

 ```ts
 vine.object({